 An AP member said that it would be important to look at the ecological assessment and how these populations affect different areas in the Hawaii Archipelago.
 The resource should be managed at an Ahupua 'a level rather than a statewide level.
 Before this can happen, they want to make sure that the population level is recovered enough to support the take of the green sea turtle.
-Council staff said that there are local foraging populations, but the Council deals with a distinct nesting population on French Frigate Shoals.
+Council staff said that there are local foraging populations, but the monitoring involves the nesting population at French Frigate Shoals.
 She acknowledged that understanding the population as a whole is important.

 Another AP member said that turtles have adapted and continue to look for alternative food sources.
 He said through his observations, the increase in green sea turtles has shifted the ecosystem out of balance.
 He said that following the listing of the green sea turtle, they noticed a decline of limu (seaweed) on the shoreline.
-Council staff said that studies have shown that some areas are over-saturated and the sea urchins are competitors.
-Staff noted that those concerns are important, and the Council will continue to recommend that NOAA look at the ecological impacts of foraging grounds.
+Council staff said that studies have shown that some areas are over-saturated and that sea urchins are competitors.
+Staff noted that those concerns are important, and the Council will continue to push for NOAA look at the ecological impacts of foraging grounds.